Disabled Character, Disabled Actor

 - Actress Amy Ecklund, who was deaf, was hired to play deaf Amish girl Abigail on Guiding Light.
 She was given typical soap opera storylines, though an attempted rape was made all the more frightening by the fact that she could not hear her attacker creeping up on her.
 Towards the end of her tenure on the show, both the actress-and consequently her character-had a cochlear implant.

-- One of the lead characters of American Horror Story: Murder House has a daughter, Adelaide, with Down's; she's played by Jamie Brewer, who has Down Syndrome.
+- One of the lead characters of American Horror Story: Murder House has a daughter, Adelaide, with Down's; she's played by Jamie Brewer, who has Down's syndrome.
+Brewer went on to become the first person with Down's syndrome to model at New York Fashion Week, in 2015.

 - In My Name Is Earl, Didi the one-legged woman that Earl slept with (and stole a car and prosthesis from) is played by an actress that does, indeed, have only one real leg.